Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks: Why Use Tailored Attention Masks

 \subsection{Machine Translation}

-We prune self-attention mechanisms in encoder-decoder models trained with softmax functions on the IWSLT14 de-en translation task for $p \in \{20,40,50,60,80\}$ using either random or out-of-distribution attention masks and we compare to the baseline results above.
-For the out-of-distribution experiments, we generate attention masks on the IWSLT14 en-de translation.
-Tables \ref{table:random} and \ref{table:ood_translation} summarize our results.
+We prune self-attention mechanisms in encoder--decoder models trained with softmax on the IWSLT14 translation tasks for $p \in \{20,40,50,60,80\}$ using either random or out-of-distribution attention masks, and we compare to the baseline results above.
+For the out-of-distribution experiments, we generate attention masks on IWSLT14 en-de.
+Tables \ref{table:random} and \ref{table:ood_translation} show the results.
 We note that data-informed masks outperform random pruning by a large margin, especially as the percentage $p$ increases.
-Using attention masks gathered for the other translation direction does not meaningfully influence our results.
+However, using attention masks gathered for the other translation direction does not meaningfully influence our results.
 We speculate that this is because we only look at self-attention patterns, which in the case of translation are very sharp and exhibit a constant context window.